-The Montemartini centre was the first public power plant to produce electricity for Rome.
+The Centrale Montemartini was the first public power plant to produce electricity for Rome.
 It opened at the beginning of the 1900s on the Via Ostiense, between the General Markets and the left bank of the Tiber.

 Its history is intertwined with that of the Municipal Electric Company, now Acea, which was created in 1909.

 The plant was opened in 1912 and just the next year it was named in honour of the Officer for Technology, Giovanni Montemartini.

 The position chosen for it was near to the river, with a constant supply of water, and outside the customs enclosure, so it was not subject to combustion restrictions.